It has been more than four months since my last report on the pits of Mars. Time to do another.

 I suspect when all is said and done, centuries from now, we will find humans in both places, having figured out how to make the specific geology at each work for them.

-For those interested in digging deeper into my earlier pit posts, you can find them all here, since 2018:
+For those interested in digging deeper into my earlier pit posts, you can find them all here, since 2018, with links to even earlier posts at the November 2018 post: